-- FHA Loans for People with Low Credit Scores
+- FHA Loans for People with Bad Credit Scores

-- Subprime Mortgages with Limited or No Income Documented
+- Subprime Mortgages with Limited or No Doc Loans

 Also, a person with a subprime mortgage loan is more likely to have a balloon payment at the end of the loan term (often five or ten years), and a pre-payment penalty in some cases.
 A pre-payment penalty is a fee that is assessed for paying off your loan before the term is over.
 Although there are downsides to getting a subprime home loan, these types of mortgages are poised to make a comeback in the next few years.
 Here are some reasons why: